-The 47-year-old says the Uruguay striker may make his bow for the Ligue 1 champion against the Liga side he was linked with for much of the summer.
+The 47-year-old says the Uruguay striker may make his bow for the Ligue 1 champions against the Liga side he was linked with for much of the summer

 "It's always great to see him again.
 Throughout my playing career, I always preferred to playing with him rather than against him!
 But it is always a pleasure to catch up on and off the pitch."

-Paris Saint-Germain kicks off the defense of its Ligue 1 title against Bordeaux on Aug.
-3.
+Paris Saint-Germain kick off the defence of their Ligue 1 title against Bordeaux on August 3.